openvinotoolkit/openvino/docs/ops/activation/PReLU_1.md

 \end{array}\right.
 \f]

-Where α, is a learnable parameter and corresponds to the negative slope, per channel, defined by the second input `slope`.
+where α is a learnable parameter and corresponds to the negative slope, per channel, defined by the second input `slope`.

-Another mathematical representation that may be found in other references is as follows:
+Another mathematical representation that may be found in other references:

 \f[
 PReLU(x) = \max(0, x) + \alpha\cdot\min(0, x)